rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I need to simplify the project as much as I can if my productivity and ability to manage workload is under threat.
+- When I need to simplify the project as much as I can if my productivity and ability to manage workload is getting out of control.

 #### **Can you describe a time when your work was criticized?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Yes**.
-When the management sees that I cannot deliver high quality output within the deadline, performs a task that is not a priority, and commits unintentional accidents.
+- **Yes**, the time when I cannot deliver high quality output within the deadline, perform a task that is insignificant, and commit unintentional accidents.
 This is one of the reasons why I am interested to pursue Artificial Intelligence to tackle manpower issues.

 #### **Have you ever been on a team where someone was not pulling their own weight?
 How did you handle it?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Yes**, especially when technical debt becomes out of control.
+- **Yes**, especially when technical debt is getting out of control.
 I collaborated with a software developer for an order management system.
 It did not go well when I did not address his concerns properly while trying to adapt complexity at the same time.
 This is when I started to eliminate unnecessary codes until I felt comfortable maintaining the project.

 #### **Tell me about a time when you had to give someone difficult feedback.
 How did you handle it?**